 Decision making: Do it now!
 Here are 9 tips for better decision making.What might help?
 Tips for better decision making

 Making decisions can be difficult.
-Your success depends on your ability to develop speed as a habit in both; decision making and executing on decisions. here are a few tips for better decision making.
-Don’t even avoid making the hard decisions.
+Your success depends on your ability to develop speed as a habit in both; decision-making and executing decisions.
+Here are a few tips for better decision-making.

 I don’t say all decisions should be made quickly.
 Some decisions are more complicated or critical than others.
 It might be helpful for you sometimes to wait for more information.
 Some decisions can’t be easily reversed or would be too damaging if you choose poorly.
 Most importantly, some decisions don’t need to be made immediately.

-Sometimes we give some decisions much more importance than they really have.
-Often it really doesn’t matter that much.
+Sometimes we give some decisions much more important than they have.
+Often it doesn’t matter that much.

 1. Know the mechanisms